devashish2002/PUI2018_dk3596/HW8_dk3596/README.md

 # Assignment 2

-Tested the hypothesis for the CitiBike project
+Tested the hypothesis for the CitiBike project using the 'Welch's t-test'.
+The detailed report of the test:

 https://www.authorea.com/335926/V06v0kr0t-0L1q_Eq16ENw